geometric-intelligence/group-agf/gagf/rnns/README.md

 This will train the model and save results to the `runs/` directory.

-**Note on visualization:** Currently, detailed analysis plots (Fourier modes, neuron specialization, etc.) are only generated for 2D tasks.
-For 1D tasks, basic training loss plots are generated.

 ### Parameter Sweeps

 To run parameter sweeps with multiple configurations and seeds: